 Feedback and complaints

 Graphic showing each of the New Aged Care Quality Standards.
 Click to expand.

 Most people know what good care feels like

 The staff are friendly and respectful, and they respond to your particular needs.
-You are well cared for, by people who know their jobs.
-You've got people to talk to about things that matter to you.
+You are well cared for by people who know their jobs.
+You have people to talk to about the things that matter to you.
 The organisation providing the care is well-run.

-It doesn’t matter whether you’re getting care at home or you’re living in a residential aged care home.
+It doesn’t matter whether you are getting care at home or you are living in a residential aged care home.
 It doesn't matter who you are, where you live, your life experience, identity, beliefs or culture.
-Every person who gets care has a right to be treated with dignity and respect, and to have their personal and clinical needs attended to.
+Every person receiving care has a right to be treated with dignity and respect, and to have their personal and clinical needs attended to.

 If you believe your care isn’t up to the standard that you expect, let someone know.
 Raising concerns isn’t ‘being difficult', it’s a normal part of service delivery.